GiusyeAnastasia/project-site/Giusy.md

     <td>
     <p> While Michelangelo did have plans for the Basilica di San Lorenzo, none of his final works are actually on the facade or in the main body of the church.
 Here's what he was involved in:</p>
     <p> •	The New Sacristy (Sagrestia Nuova): This is where Michelangelo's most famous contributions reside.
-He designed the entire space and sculpted the magnificent tombs of Giuliano de' Medici and Lorenzo de' Medici.
+He designed the entire space and sculpted the magnificent tombs of Giuliano de' Medici and Lorenzo de' Medici.</p>
     <p> •	The Facade: Michelangelo never finished the facade, but he did create several designs that can be seen at the Casa Buonarroti museum in Florence [Michelangelo's Model for the Facade of San Lorenzo].
 Hidden Sketches: There are rumors of hidden sketches by Michelangelo in a chamber beneath the Basilica, but these are not accessible to the public.</p>
     </td>